Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

  3. In the Visual Studio tool bar, press the **start** button: a web window appears running the service and a console application runs the daemon application under debugger. you can set breakpoints to understand the call to ADAL.NET.

 The daemon will add items to the To Do list and then read them back.

-### Step 5:  Clean up the applications in the Azure AD tenant

-When you are done with running and understanding the sample, if you want to remove your Applications from AD just run:

-`.\Cleanup.ps1 <tenant ID>`

-Replace with the tenant ID that you previously copied from the Azure portal.
-If you do that you also probably want to undo the changes in the `App.config` and `Web.Config`

 ## How to deploy this sample to Azure